 The only downside about sightseeing in a beautiful city like Vienna is that hordes of other people are doing it, too.
 Unfortunately, that often translates into long ticket lines.

-Luckily, the Vienna PASS grants you fast-track entry to 15 of the included attractions.
+Luckily, the Vienna PASS grants you “fast track entry” to more than 15 of the included attractions.
 That way you can skip the ticket line, show your pass at the entry gate, and you’re in!

 Hop-On Hop-Off Bus Tour

 I love a good bus tour, and the Hop-On Hop-Off Bus Tour included on the Vienna PASS is no exception.
 This pass lets you explore the top attractions in Vienna from a double-decker open-top bus, which is a great way to get your bearings in any city.

 Stay on the bus and take in the tour, or hop off to get a closer look at any of the 45 stops.
 Heck, you could do both on different days, since the Vienna PASS provides unlimited tours over its four routes.

 Many sightseeing passes that feature a bus tour, like the New York Pass, only allow you a single ticket.
 Here’s where the HOHO tour included with the Vienna PASS really stands out.
 Since the regular price for 24-hour access to the bus tour is €29.00, the unlimited access provided with the Vienna PASS is an excellent value.

 - Mobile pass available – I really like that the Vienna PASS is available as a mobile pass.
 Some sightseeing passes require physical ticket booklets that I generally find clunky and annoying.
 The mobile Vienna PASS is much more convenient.